Yikai-Liao/symusic/docs/quickstart.md

 pip install symusic
 ```

-We publish wheels for Linux, macOS, and Windows across both x86 and ARM (Windows ARM64 is pending).
+We publish CPython wheels for Python 3.9 through 3.14 across Linux, macOS, and Windows, including
-CPython 3.9–3.14 and PyPy 3.9 builds are uploaded for each release.
-CPython 3.12 still triggers
+Windows ARM64.
+PyPy wheels are currently published for `pp311` on `manylinux_x86_64`,
+`macosx_x86_64`, and `macosx_arm64`.

-harmless nanobind leak warnings; if they become distracting, use 3.11 until upstream fixes land.
+CPython 3.12 can still emit harmless nanobind leak warnings.
+If they become distracting during local
+work, use 3.11 until the upstream warning noise is reduced.

 ### Build from source